Snap Peas overview

 Serving ideas

-• -Remove strings, steam until very soft, and open pods to serve the peas inside
+• -Remove strings, steam until very soft, split pods, and mash the peas inside with a pat of butter or a drizzle of olive oil

-• -Mash cooked peas onto a preloaded spoon
+• -Mash steamed peas with avocado on a preloaded spoon for a fat-rich early meal

 2